Location

 Summary

-Construction of the Wajax Building was completed in February 2014 with immediate occupancy.
-The new 25,024 ft² building has a structural steel frame with prefinished exterior metal insulated wall panels.
+The Wajax Campus consists of two separate industrial buildings that were completed in three phases.
+The first phase was developed and occupied in 2014.
+This 25,024 ft2 building has a structural steel frame with prefinished exterior metal insulated wall panels.
 The main reception and office area features a central open staircase accessing its second level that overlooks the rear shop areas.
-The warehouse/shop areas have a ceiling height of 32 feet to underside of the steel trusses that easily accommodates the four 20 ton cranes.
-Also included is a roof mounted exhaust and fume extraction system including flexible pipes to supply eight bays.
-This system is interlocked with a roof mounted makeup air unit.
+The warehouse/shop areas have a ceiling height of 32 feet to underside of the steel trusses that easily accommodates the four 20-ton cranes.
+Phase II included an 8,000 ft2 craned addition to Phase I which comprises 34’ ceilings and large overhead doors that would accommodate huge oilsands related equipment.
+Phase III is the development of an independent 25,200 ft2 building which was completed in 2023.
+This separate building has its own municipal address being 213 MacAlpine Crescent.

 Meet the Tenant